NikEgert/Docker_Backup/README.md

-# File Backup Script
+# File/Directory Backup Script

-This Python script is designed to back up a specified file from a source directory to a destination directory.
+This Python script is designed to back up a specified file or directory from a source directory to a destination directory.
 It also manages older backups by automatically deleting files that exceed a specified age.

 ## Features